krisek/audioloader/README.md

 5. Web server

 uWSGI can run the application directly without any web server needed.
 This is a viable method if you don't want to expose the application to external networks and you don't have many clients.
-If uWSGI serves directly the Flask backe-end, static cover art needs to be served by the back-end; you need to set a MUSIC_DIR in the config, which tells the server where to look for cover art.
+If uWSGI serves directly the Flask backend, static cover art needs to be served by the backend; you need to set a MUSIC_DIR in the config, which tells the server where to look for cover art.
 (MPD can give you only a file list, but doesn't serve files: the Flask app figures out the cover art filename from the file list given by MPD, and cover file needs to be read from the filesystem.)

 If you want to add https or extra protection to the application, you can install a web server to proxy towards uWSGI.
 An example Nginx virtual host configuration is included in the repository.
-If you are willing to expose your music library on this web server, you can configure the application to redirect the client to download cover art -- this might be less resource intensive as serving the files thorugh the Flack app directly.
+If you are willing to expose your music library on this web server, you can configure the application to redirect the client to download cover art -- this might be less resource intensive as serving the files through the Flack app directly.
 (Your mileage might vary.)

 By default you don't have to configure anything else but the directory for your music library and the application will serve cover arts directly.